vchakhno/42-Adding-clock-to-projects-using-the-minilibx/README.md

 ## 3.2.
 Adding gettimeofday

-Other than clock() there is another option, already present in Philosophers:
+Other than `clock` there is another option, already present in Philosophers:

-gettimeofday (see man 2 gettimeofday and man 3 gettimeofday) is part of the POSIX interface.
+`gettimeofday` (see man 2 gettimeofday and man 3 gettimeofday) is part of the POSIX interface.
 It is declared in sys/time.h.
 It provides the date, as well as time measurement with microsecond precision.
 However the man warns that there may be discontinuities in time.

-I've seen that in Philosophers, gettimeofday was prioritized over clock (which would be more appropriate).
+I've seen that in Philosophers, `gettimeofday` was prioritized over clock (which would be more appropriate).
 I considered that this choice might be due to factors out of my knowledge.
-Overral gettimeofday still works as intended, so it would be an acceptable alternative to clock.
+Overall `gettimeofday` still works as intended, so it would be an acceptable alternative to `clock`.

 # 4. Impact of changes